-In this era of many black breeds of beef cattle, the only way of being sure of the Angus genetics you purchase is through a properly transferred PRC.
-Not getting one would be like buying a truck and not receiving the title.
-When you have a registered Angus bull transferred to you, as an added bonus, you also receive a free subscription to the Angus Beef Bulletin and a semiannual copy of the Sire Evaluation Report.
-After all, it's your money you are spending, and you deserve it.
+In this era of many black breeds of beef cattle, one of the best ways to reinforce the value of your Angus genetics is through a properly transferred PRC.
+Not providing one would be like selling a truck and not transferring the title.

-Editor's note: John Crouch is director of performance programs for the American Angus Association.
-Bill Bowman is assistant director of performance programs and director of commercial relations.
+When a registered Angus bull is transferred to a buyer who is not a member of the Association, as an added bonus, they will receive a free subscription to the Angus Beef Bulletin.